AnsariAbdulBasit/kubernetes-cluster/README.md

 Role Name
 =========

-This role is to deploy kubernetes cluster on master and worker nodes with Ubuntu server (Tested on Ubuntu 16.04 LTS) using Ansible version 2.9.10
+This role is to deploy kubernetes cluster on master/worker nodes with Ubuntu server (Tested on Ubuntu 16.04 LTS) using Ansible version 2.9.10

+For master node deployment : Changes of IP address explained in Requirements section For worker node deployment : Variables changes only explaind in Role Variables section

 Requirements
 ------------